 A Broken System of Property Taxes in Oregon

-In October of 2007 the Willamette Week ran a story about two families, the Meyers and Sallos who live on opposite sides of Portland—and on the unequal ends of Oregon’s property-tax divide.
+In October of 2007, the Willamette Week ran a story about two families, the Meyers and Sallos who live on opposite sides of Portland—and on the unequal ends of Oregon’s property-tax divide.
 Their two households had much in common.
 Both were headed by young professionals.
 Erica Meyers is a business manager at Wilson High School; husband Dan is an architect-in-training.
 Sol Sallos is a merchandise manager at Nike.
 Christine, his wife, is a part-time masseuse.
 Both families bought a home in 2006 for roughly the same price.
-The Meyers’ Craftsman bungalow at the heart of the Northeast Alberta Street arts district cost $369,000.
+The Meyers’ Craftsman bungalow at the heart of the Northeast Alberta Street Arts District cost $369,000.
 The Sallos’ two-story home in the Southwest Hills cost just a bit more, $380,000.
 That’s where the similarities end.
 When their property-tax bills show up in the mail, they were treated with Oregon’s version of discriminatory tax tyranny.
 The Meyers household was taxed $1,734.
 The Sallos family’s bill: $6,356.
-Two houses, purchased for roughly the same price in the same year.
-Yet one’s property-tax bill was more than 3 1/2 times larger than the other.
+Two houses purchased for roughly the same price in the same year.
+One’s property-tax bill was more than 3 1/2 times larger than the other.

 How can this happen?
 Because assessed values are stuck in 1995, when one home was still a low-income neighborhood, the property was assessed at just $79,510.
 The other home in the Southwest Hills, where values were already high in the ’90s, was assessed at $291,910.
 Rates rise just 3 percent a year, even though the real value of the home in the low-income neighborhood grew far faster and is now equal to the Southwest Hills home.

-It started when voters in 1990 agreed to limit the amount of tax homeowners pay to $15 for every $1,000 their property was worth.
-The initiative—called Measure 5—sought to restrain government but allow taxes to grow with the economy, measured by the value of property.
-It was a sensible proposal and it had the added benefit of equalizing school funding for rich and poor districts.
+It started when voters in 1990 agreed to limit a number of tax homeowners pay to $15 for every $1,000 their property was worth.
+The initiative—called Measure 5—sought to restrain government but allow taxes to grow the economy, measured by the value of property.
+It was a sensible proposal, and it had the added benefit of equalizing school funding for rich and poor districts.
 It passed with 53 percent of the vote.

 One year later, the Legislature tinkered with Measure 47 just enough to make the law workable, and its new version, Measure 50, passed in 1997.
-Ten years later, when Oregon was enjoying a booming real-estate market—and a property-tax system mangled by three measures, the system revealed it unfairness.
-All because Oregon’s base property values are forever frozen in 1995.
+Ten years later, when Oregon was enjoying a booming real-estate market—and a property-tax system mangled by three measures, the system revealed its unfairness.
+All because Oregon’s base property values were forever frozen in 1995.